t-crest/iot-rt/patmos/README.md

 # Testing the Second Serial Port

 The second port is a USB/TTL cable connected to IO pins on the expansion header.
-It is connected to the expansion port at the bottom (see DE2 user manual on page 47).
+It is connected to the expansion port at the bottom (see Figure 4-15 GPIO Pin Arrangement in the DE2 user manual on page 46).

 To build a Patmos configuration with the second port us the project `altde2-all`.
 This is best setup by using a local `config.mk` file (in `t-crest/patmos`) as follows: